damienlevitt/rogue_automated_checkout_bot/README.md

 I recommend using chrome as it is the browser used in development and testing.
 Here is a link to other versions of the webdriver if you are not on Chrome verison 84. https://sites.google.com/a/chromium.org/chromedriver/downloads

-This bot also requires that you add the selenium python interpreter.
+This bot also requires that you add the selenium libraries to your python interpreter.